Evicting a Family Member with No Lease Guide

 5. Take Legal Action

 Sometimes, a family member won’t leave, even with gentle notice.
 You may need to take further legal action at this point.
 There are legal actions you can take to ensure they vacate the premises.
-These should only happen if you didn’t get them out with the methods above.

-hash-markHow Do You Get Them Out If They Won’t Leave?
+hash-markHow Do You Get Them Out if They Won’t Leave?

 If a family member won’t leave, you may need to take further legal action to get them out.
 These can be costly.
 However, they might be necessary if you can’t get this individual out of your house.